google/rust-design-faq/src/signatures.md

     a(&[]);
     // a(&["hi"]); // doesn't work
     a(&vec![format!("hello")]);

     b(&[]);
     b(&["hi"]);
     // b(&vec![format!("hello")]); // doesn't work

     // c(&[]); // doesn't work
     c(&["hi"]);
     c(&vec![format!("hello")]);
 }
 ```

-So you have a variety of interesting ways _slightly_ to annoy your callers under different circumstances.
+So you have a variety of interesting ways to _slightly_ annoy your callers under different circumstances.
 Which is best?

+`AsRef` has some advantages: if a caller has a `Vec<String>`, they can use that directly, which would be impossible with the other options.
+But if they want to pass an empty list, they'll have to explicitly specify the type (for instance `&Vec::<String>::new()`).

 > Not a huge fan of AsRef everywhere - it's just saving the caller typing.
 If you have lots of AsRef then nothing is object-safe. - MG

-TL;DR: choose the middle option.
-If your caller happens to have a vector of `String`, it's relatively little work to convert to get a slice of `&str`:
+TL;DR: choose the middle option, `&[&str]`.
+If your caller happens to have a vector of `String`, it's relatively little work to get a slice of `&str`:

 ```rust
 use std::iter::FromIterator;